 With code inspections, PyCharm analyzes your code, searches for ways to optimize it, and detects potential and actual problems.
 You can always press Alt+Enter to show intention actions and select an available fix.

 You can navigate to the initial declaration of a symbol and symbol's type from its usage.
-Select a variable and press Ctrl+B.
+Select a variable and press Control+B.

 For quick navigation between the notebook paragraphs and code constructs, use the Structure tool window.
 Press Alt+7 to toggle its visibility.

-Any time you need to add more paragraphs or delete the current paragraph, just right-click to open a context menu and select the required action.
+Any time you need to clone, move, or delete the current paragraph, just click to open a menu and select the required action.

 Note, that you don't need to save your edits.
-Auto-saving is triggered by various events, for example, closing a notebook or a project, or quitting the IDE.
+Auto-saving is triggered by various events, for example, closing a notebook or quitting the IDE.
 Nevertheless, you can import local notebooks and save remote notebooks on your machine.

 Export and import notebooks

 To import a notebook, right-click any directory, note, or Zeppelin connection node in the Big Data Tools window and select from the context menu.
 Specify a path to the target .json or .zpln file.

 To export a notebook, right-click any notebook on a Zeppelin server in the Big Data Tools window and select from the context menu.
 Specify a path to the directory where you want to save the exported notebook.

 The minimap shows thumbnails of your code next in the editor.
 You can use it to quickly navigate and preview your code.